Instructions are based on our experience using several different ways to tan, these are what we believe to be the easiest.

 Step 3A - Removing Hair

 If you are leaving the hair on the skin - move to step 4.
-If removing the hair, soak the hide in water and lime (hardwood ashes work in place of the lime) after soaking for a couple days start pulling the hair from the hide (this may take several days of back and forth).
-Once the hair is removed soak in fresh water (5 gallons) and ammonium sulfate (4 ounces) to neutralize the lye, rinse thoroughly.
+If removing the hair, soak the hide in water (5 gallons) and calcium hydroxide - a hydrated lime (1/2 a pound-hardwood ashes can work in place of the lime).
+After soaking for a couple days start pulling the hair from the hide (this may take several days of back and forth).
+Once the hair is removed, soak in fresh water (5 gallons) and ammonium sulfate (4 ounces) to neutralize the lime, rinse thoroughly.
+Use rubber gloves as the lime is very hard on your hands.

 Step 4 - Pickling